daireto/sqlactive/docs/api/serialization-mixin.md

 ) -> Any
 ```

-> Deserializes a JSON string to the model.
+> Deserialize a JSON string to the model.

 > Loads the JSON string and sets the attributes of the model with the values
 > of the JSON object using the `from_dict` method.